-Bathroom bills are laws or statutes that restrict J.K.
-Rowling has had problems with liking and access to public toilets by sex assigned at birth following popular transphobes online as far in order to force transgender people to use back as 201812.
-Prior to 2019, she blamed likes bathrooms designated for their "true gender" or of transphobic tweets on things like "holding not at all.
-Proponents of these bills argue that her phone in correctly", but in December of they are necessary for the protection of women 2019 she tweeted her support for Maya and children.
-Bathroom bills do not make Forstater who had been fired for transphobic bathrooms safer for cisgender people, and they tweets.
-Forstater lost her case suing her do make bathrooms less safe for gender nonemployer for declining to renew her contract conforming cisgender people6. because the judge ruled that her views were "not worthy of respect in a democratic society".
-But J.K.
-Rowling tweeted #IStandWithMaya, saying "sex is real"13.
+Bathroom bills are laws or statutes that restrict access to public toilets by sex assigned at birth in order to force transgender people to use bathrooms designated for their "true gender" or not at all.
+Proponents of these bills argue that they are necessary for the protection of women and children.
+Bathroom bills do not make bathrooms safer for cisgender people, and they do make bathrooms less safe for gender non-conforming cisgender people.

 In 2021, some states also started passing legislation banning trans children from playing on sports teams according to their true gender.
-Tennessee, Mississippi, and Arkansas were the Rowling doubled down on her transphobia first three states to pass such bills7, although over the next several months, and in June such laws are being considered in several more 2020 published a 3000+ word essay defending states.
-Proponents say the bills are necessary to her views by saying that she was "worried" protect womens' sports, but there are very few about the "new trans activism" and that she cases of trans girls playing womens' sports. needed to "speak up".
-Thirteen days later, Additionally, there has been at least one case Republican Senator James Lankford quoted her essay while blocking a vote on an (Mack Beggs, Texas) of a transgender boy being forced to compete as a girl8, which is LGBTO2+ civil rights bill14. counterproductive to the stated goal of this type of legislation.
+Tennessee, Mississippi, and Arkansas were the first three states to pass such bills, although such laws are being considered in several more states.
+Proponents say the bills are necessary to protect womens' sports, but there are very few cases of trans girls playing womens' sports.
+Additionally, there has been at least one case (Mack Beggs, Texas) of a transgender boy being forced to compete as a girl, which is counterproductive to the stated goal of this type of legislation.